 The Senior Secured Term Loan due 2026 is subject to mandatory prepayment provisions that require prepayment upon a change of control, the incurrence of certain additional indebtedness, asset sale, or an event of loss, subject to certain conditions set forth in the Senior Secured Term Loan due 2026.
 The Company may prepay the Senior Secured Term Loan due 2026 in whole, at its option at any time.
 Any prepayment of the Senior Secured Term Loan due 2026 is subject to certain make-whole premiums and prepayment premiums, the latter of which decrease until the fourth anniversary of the transaction date at which point no prepayment penalty shall exist.
 The obligations under the Senior Secured Term Loan due 2026 are secured by a first lien security interest in certain assets of the Company.
 The Senior Secured Term Loan due 2026 contains certain customary representations and warranties, affirmative and negative covenants and events of default applicable to the Company.
 The Senior Secured Term Loan due 2026 also contains a minimum liquidity covenant of \$75 million, and an incremental minimum consolidated revenue covenant, measured as of the previous four consecutive fiscal quarters.
-The minimum consolidated revenue covenant for \$1, 2021, and peaks at \$225 million by June 30, 2023, continuing at that level until the Senior Secured Term Loan due 2026 to be immediately due and payable.
+The minimum consolidated revenue covenant ranges from \$140 million, beginning March 31, 2021, and peaks at \$225 million by June 30, 2023, continuing at that level until the Senior Secured Term Loan due 2026 is repaid.
+If an event of default occurs and is continuing, Hayfin Capital Management may declare all amounts outstanding under the Senior Secured Term Loan due 2026 to be immediately due and payable.